dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 hybrid IPV4/IPV6 networks are supported by this model and in doing so, it paves a migration path toward a full SRv6 data plane.

+Another alternative that can provide for a smooth migration toward SRv6 data plane between UPFs is via the use of "Tag", and optional TLV fields in SRH.
+Similar to the previously described method, this approach takes advantage of the existing control plane to deliver GTP tunnel information to the UPF endpoints.
+"Tag" and optional TLV fields in SRH are then used to encode tunnel information in the SRv6 data plane where the UPFs can determine the TEID etc. by inverting the mapping.

+In yet another option, GTP tunnel information can be encoded as a separate SID either within the same SRH after the SID that identifies the UPF itself (SRH-UPF) or inside a separate SRH (SRH-GTP).
+This option resembles the MPLS label stacking mechanism which is widely used in different VPN scenarios.
+Here, we use one SID to carry traffic to the target UPF and use the other to encode and decode GTP related information.

+It must be noted that in any of the above mentioned approaches, the ingress UPF in SRv6 domain can insert a SRH containing the list of SIDs that corresponds to all UPFs along the path.
+Alternatively, UPFs can stack a new SRH on top of the one inserted by the previous one as packets traverse network paths between different pairs of UPFs in the network.

 ### Control Plane considerations

-SRv6, when applied in Tradditional Mode, does not require control-plane changes.
-It still attemps
-to establish GTP-U tunnels and communicate TEIDs between the tunnel endpoints.
-However, at the user plane, SRv6 capable nodes use SIDs to direct user traffic between the UPFs.
+SRv6, when applied in Tradditional Mode follows the inteworking model and as such does not require control-plane changes.
+It still attemps to establish GTP-U tunnels and communicate TEIDs between the tunnel endpoints.
+AT the next level of user plane however, SRv6 capable nodes use SIDs to direct user traffic between the UPFs.

 ### Extensions to N3/F1-U/Xn-U interface